What is emphysema?

 Cope in your usual environment (focusing on supportive, palliative, end-of-life care)

-Correctly use inhaler techniques for your medicine delivery systems
+Correctly use inhalers for your medicine delivery systems

 Cope with other conditions you have and the medicines you use

-Pulmonary emphysema is a chronic lung condition.
-It’s part of COPD, a group of lung
+Emphysema is a chronic lung condition.
+It’s part of COPD, a group of lung diseases

 It develops very slowly over time.
 It’s most often caused by smoking.